Legends Only League Review: Tyson vs Jones Exhibition Fight and Event Highlights

 The Musical Performances.

 First and foremost, I am a fan of hip hop and rap music.
-I have loved and listened to it throughout my entire life.
-However, I did not fork over $50 to watch some dudes I never heard of perform music.
+I have enjoyed it throughout my life.
+However, I did not pay $50 to watch artists I wasn’t familiar with perform.

-The only artist performance I enjoyed was Snoop Dogg.
-During his musical performance I was engaged and enjoying it.
-I dig Wiz, but again, I can just watch him do “Black and yellow” on youtube anytime I feel like it without shelling over $50.
-I can appreciate one musical act.
+The only performance I really enjoyed was Snoop Dogg’s.
+I was engaged and liked his set.
+I also enjoy Wiz Khalifa, but again, I can watch his hits anytime I want online without paying extra.
+I could appreciate having one musical act.
 If it was only Snoop, that would have been perfect for me.

-As a matter of fact, if it was only Wiz, I’d be okay with that.
-But several musical acts that I don’t know, doing several songs, meh, not interested.
-If that’s the way they’ll continue to do it, I’d like to know who the artists are in advance.
-If they don’t provide that information in advance, or reformat the event, then I will not pay for this again.
+Even if it was just Wiz, I’d be okay with that.
+But having several acts I don’t know performing several songs was not for me.
+If this is the format moving forward, I’d like to know the lineup in advance.
+If that doesn’t happen, or if the event isn’t reformatted, I likely won’t pay for this again.

 Commentary.